-BD065 Trough Laithe, Nelson/Barrowford

-- 1. The site is adequately connected to the highway network and is accessible by public transport, walking and cycling (Policy SP11). - 2.
-Early engagement between the applicant and infrastructure providers is carried out to address any capacity issues and ensure the relevant physical and social infrastructure (e.g. utilities, open space, education etc.) is provided (Policy SP12). - 3.
-Integrates surface water management measures into the design and layout of the scheme in consultation with the relevant statutory bodies (Policy DM02(b)). - 4.
-A high-quality landscaping scheme is developed, incorporating and enhancing natural and environmental features, as appropriate, but particularly where they relate to wider landscape character or ecological considerations. - 5.
-The development addresses any potential environmental impacts, including the need for Biodiversity Net Gain (Policy DM04). - 6.
-The development will provide up to 20% affordable housing on-site unless an up-to-date viability assessment indicates that this cannot be delivered. - 7.
-The development delivers high quality housing of the types, sizes and densities needed (Policy DM21 and Policy DM22).

-This strategic housing site was allocated in the Pendle Core Strategy (2015).
+BD 065 Trough Laithe, Nelson/Barrowford Capacity 500 Sit Site specific requirements: 1.
+1. The site is adequately connected to the highway network and is accessible by public transport, walking and cycling (Policy SP11).
+2. 2.
+Early engagement between the applicant and infrastructure providers is carried out to address any capacity issues and ensure the relevant physical and social infrastructure (e.g. utilities, open space, education etc.) is provided (Policy SP12).
+3. grates surface water management measures into the design a eme in consultation with the relevant statutory bodies (Policy the 4. natu gh-quality landscaping scheme is developed, incorporating and iral and environmental features, as appropriate, but particular te to wider landscape character or ecological considerations. - Ŷ 5. development addresses any potential environmental impacts, d for Biodiversity Net Gain (Policy DM04). , including th e 6. development will provide up to 20% affordable housing on-sit viability assessment indicates that this cannot be delivered. e unless an ι ıp-to- 7. development delivers high quality housing of the types, sizes a ded (Policy DM21 and Policy DM22). and densities Jus Justification: wo This strategic housing site was allocated in the Pendle Core Strategy (2015).
 The policy wording is carried forward with minor amendments to reflect the current policy position.
 The site has planning permission, and the first dwellings were completed in 2021.